Police warn tourists after spate of thefts from caravan parks

 A solar powered motion controlled security light and camera is something to use and LOCK your doors

-Last edited 2 months ago by Ron Spencer
+Last edited 2 years ago by Ron Spencer

 Nothing a good flogging wouldn’t fix